Fordham, Bronx: Old Fordham Village

 In the 19th century, with the building of the White Plains Line (later the Harlem Line of the New York Central Railroad) and a small station, Old Fordham Village began to grow.
 Local farmers and dairymen were able to use the railroad to send their products to a growing New York City.
 Part of the Mill Brook was dammed up north of the village, and a large pond and ice house were built for shipping and cold storage.
 It provided fresh ice for the community and the railroad.
-In 1838, a wealthy New York City Irish Catholic real estate magnate named Andrew Carrigan (1804-1872) bought the 100-acre Rose Hill estate, located east of the village, for the sole purpose of selling it to his close friend John Joseph Hughes (1797-1864), who at the time was coadjutor bishop of the Diocese of New York.
+In 1838, a wealthy New York City Irish Catholic real estate magnate named Andrew Carrigan (1804–1872) bought the 100-acre Rose Hill estate, located east of the village, for the sole purpose of selling it to his close friend John Joseph Hughes (1797–1864), who at the time was coadjutor bishop of the Diocese of New York.
 Hughes purchased the estate from Carrigan in 1839 for $29,750, and founded St. Joseph's Seminary (1840) and St. Joseph's College (1841) (later Fordham University) on the property.
 In 1846 Hughes deeded St. Joseph's College over to the Roman Catholic Jesuit Order (Society of Jesus) for $40,000, but retained title to the seminary property (about 9 acres of land).
 The seminary was closed in 1859.
 Today, a small south-west portion of the former Rose Hill estate is known as Rose Hill Park.
-West of the village, on the other side of Fordham Hill, the Bathgate Estate was built; it was later acquired by wealthy stock speculator Leonard Jerome.
-He built the Jerome Park Racetrack, where the first Belmont Stakes was held, on his estate.
-West of the station in the village area, the Fordham Hotel and Taverine would provide basic needs for visitors to the college and the racetrack.